EN ISO 17751-2:2023

 of test result”;

-— Subclause 9.1 and the title “Calculation of the test result” has been added;
+— 10.1 “Calculation of test result” has been added;

-— Subclause 9.2 and the title “Expression of the test result” and its contents has been added;
+— 10.2 “Expression of test result” has been added;

-— in Annex C, density of some fibres has been modified and the density of coarse rabbit hair has been
+— in Annex C, density of some fibres has been modified and the density of coarse rabbit has been

 added;

-— two references have been added in the bibliography;
+— two references have been added in the bibliography.

 A list of all parts in the ISO 17751 series can be found on the ISO website.